tliam1/Simple_Server/README.md

 # Socket Server in Java
-This program initializes socket-server connections to load a simple http webpage
+This program initializes socket connections to load a simple HTTP webpage.
+This project utilizes multi-threading for fast page access to all connections.